V-Sekai/manuals/decisions/20240710-use-webrtc-to-native-interop.md

-# Proposed: Use WebRTC to Native to Interop with Godot Engine
+# Draft: Use WebRTC to Native to Interop with Godot Engine

 ## The Context